tanishk15sharma/vendee/README.md

 ### About
-Bookscape is an eCommerce store for books.
+Vendee is an eCommerce store for one who is extremely or excessively fond of shopping with user friendly UI for better understanding.

 ### Preview